Emergency Escape Requirements For South Jordan Basement

 1. What are the emergency escape requirements for a South Jordan basement?

-According to Utah and South Jordan building codes, basement bedrooms must have an exterior door or egress window that satisfies minimum requirements for size, accessibility, and safety.
+According to the Utah and South Jordan building codes, basement bedrooms must have an exterior door or an egress window that meets the minimum requirements for size, accessibility, and safety.

 2. What size egress window is required in Utah?